Mountain-Madness-24/peakbuddies/README.md

 3. Manage participant registrations and oversee the event's start and end.

 ## Getting Started
 To use the Hackathon Networking App, organizers must first set up the event in the system, including meeting rooms and schedules.
-Participants can then join using the provided QR code or link, complete their profiles, and prepare for a unique networking experience designed to build meaningful professional connections.
+Participants can then join using the provided link, complete their profiles, and prepare for a unique networking experience designed to build meaningful professional connections.